doraemoncito/zx-raspberry/docs/index.md

 vagrant up
 ```

-If the operation is successful you will see output similar to this after a few minutes:
+If the operation is successful, you will see output similar to this after a few minutes:

 ```text
 No SSH key found.
 You will need to remedy this before pushing to the repository.